Income and employment: policy context

 Under the Scotland Act 2016, the Scottish Parliament was given new powers over Social Security (mainly those related to disability, caring, pregnancy and children).
 It also devolved delivery of employment support programmes to Scotland (SPICe, New Social Security Powers, 2016)

 A new agency, Social Security Scotland, was established in 2018.
-It currently has responsibility for administering the following benefits:
+It has a range of responsibility for administering disability benefits; family payments (including Best Start Payments and the Scottish Child Payment); Carer’s benefits; and some other payments e.g. Funeral Support Payment.

 Child Poverty

-In 2016, the UK Government replaced a statutory obligation to report on trends in child poverty with a requirement to report on worklessness and educational attainment.
-For more, see Improving Lives: Helping Workless Families indicators 2022.
+In 2016, the then UK Government replaced a statutory obligation to report on trends in child poverty with a requirement to report on worklessness and educational attainment.
+The new UK Government, elected in 2024, set up a Child Poverty Taskforce in August 2024.
+It published a UK-wide Child Poverty Strategy in Spring 2025.

-The Scottish Government did not support this, and introduced the Child Poverty (Scotland) Act 2017 instead.
+In Scotland, the Scottish Government introduced the Child Poverty (Scotland) Act 2017 instead.
 This requires Scottish Ministers to ensure that four targets are met in 2030/31 (latest figures in brackets):

 The Bill requires Scottish Ministers to publish regular child poverty delivery plans, interim targets, and annual reports to measure progress; and a duty on local authorities and health boards to report annually their contribution to reducing child poverty.